-The Company has a collaboration agreement with Adimab, LLC (Adimab) under which the Company is developing antibodies discovered by Adimab in its AL001 and AL101 product candidates, and the Company is developing antibodies optimized by Adimab in its AL002 and AL003 product candidates (2014 Adimab Agreement).
-In August 2019, the Company signed a new collaboration agreement with Adimab for research and development of additional antibodies (2019 Adimab Agreement).
+The Company has entered into three collaboration agreements with Adimab, LLC ("Adimab").
+In 2014, the Company entered into an antibody research and development collaboration agreement ("2014 Adimab Agreement"), under which the Company's AL001 and AL101 product candidates were discovered by Adimab and the Company's AL002 and AL003 product candidates were optimized by Adimab.
+In 2019, the Company signed a new collaboration agreement with Adimab for research and development of additional antibodies ("2019 Adimab Agreement").
+In 2021, we entered into another Adimab collaboration agreement ("2021 Adimab Agreement") for antibody engineering research programs with respect to targets selected by us.
+As of execution, we had identified one such target, and we may nominate up to five additional targets for additional research programs.
+For additional information on the 2021 Adimab Agreement, see "Overview-2021 Adimab Collaboration Agreement" in our Annual Report on Form 10-K filed on February 24, 2022.
 The Chief Executive Officer of Adimab is a Co-founder and Chairperson of the board of directors of Alector.
-For the years ended December 31, 2020, 2019, and 2018, Alector incurred expenses of zero, \$2.8 million, and \$2.3 million for services provided by Adimab, respectively.
-The Company had no accrued liabilities due to Adimab as of December 31, 2020 and 2019.
+For the years ended December 31, 2021, 2020, and 2019, Alector incurred expenses of \$1.0 million, zero, and \$2.8 million for services provided by Adimab, respectively.
+The Company had no accrued liabilities due to Adimab as of December 31, 2021 and 2020.
 Under the 2014 Adimab Agreement, the Company will owe up to \$3.5 million in milestone payments per program to Adimab for its product candidates.
-The Company will owe low- to mid- single-digit royalty payments for commercial sales of such product candidates.
-Under the 2019 Adimab Agreement, the Company will owe certain milestone payments per program for its product candidates and low single-digit royalty payments for commercial sales of such product candidates.
+The Company will also owe low- to mid- single-digit royalty payments for commercial sales of such product candidates and low single-digit royalty payments for commercial sales of such product candidates and low single-digit royalty payments for commercial sales of such product candidates.